Barycentric-alignment and reconstruction loss minimization for domain generalization: Related Work

-Our work is closely related to the work that aims to learn the domain invariant features by decomposing the prediction function into a representation function followed by a classifier.
-For example, in \citep{albuquerque2019generalizing}, the authors propose a model consisting of three parts: a feature extractor, a classifier, and domain discriminators.
-The feature extractor learns the task-sensitive but domain-invariant features via minimizing the cross-entropy loss w.r.t the task label and maximizing the sum of domain discriminator loss.
-The domain discriminator loss is treated as an estimation of $\mathcal{H}$ divergence between all seen domains \citep{ben2010theory}, which has its roots in the works \cite{ganin2016domain, li2018deep} from the Domain Adaptation area.
-Following a similar idea, \cite{li2018domain} aligns the representation distributions from different domains via minimizing their maximum mean discrepancy.
-In \cite{dou2019domain}, the authors adopt a gradient-based episodic training scheme for DG, the extracted features are enforced to keep the global class relationship and the local task-related clusters via minimization of alignment loss between soft-confusion matrices and contrastive loss. \cite{arjovsky2019invariant} propose Invariant Risk Minimization algorithm to learn features such that the optimal classifiers on top are matched across domains. \cite{nam2019reducing} consider different styles of different domains as the main factor causing the domain gap, and achieve DG by disentangling it from learned features.
-Among the large body of works on the DG problem, we consider \cite{blanchard2021domain, ganin2016domain, krueger2021out, li2018deep, arjovsky2019invariant} as recent exemplars of principled algorithms guided by theory and we mainly focus on comparing the performance of our methods against methods from these papers.
+Our work falls within the DG framework wherein domain-invariant features are learned by decomposing the prediction function into a representation mapping followed by a labeling function.
+A recent example of this framework is \cite{albuquerque2019generalizing}, where the authors propose a three-part model consisting of a feature extractor, a classifier, and domain discriminators.
+The feature extractor learns the task-sensitive, but domain-invariant features via minimizing the cross-entropy loss with respect to the task label and maximizing the sum of domain discriminator losses.
+The domain discriminator loss is based on an estimate of the $\mathcal{H}$-divergence between all seen domains \cite{ben2010theory} and has roots in the works \cite{ganin2016domain,li2018deep} on Domain Adaptation.
+Following a similar idea, the authors of \cite{li2018domain} align the representation distributions from different domains by minimizing their Maximum Mean Discrepancy.
+In \cite{dou2019domain}, the authors adopt a gradient-based episodic training scheme for DG in which the extracted features are driven to simultaneously preserve global class information and local task-related clusters across seen domains by minimizing an alignment loss comprising soft class confusion matrices and a contrastive loss.
+The authors of \cite{arjovsky2019invariant} propose the Invariant Risk Minimization algorithm to learn features such that the optimal classifiers are matched across domains.
+In \cite{nam2021reducing}, DG is achieved by disentangling style variation across domains from learned features.
+Among the large body of works on the DG problem, we regard \cite{ganin2016domain,li2018deep,arjovsky2019invariant,blanchard2021domain}, and \cite{krueger2021out} as recent exemplars of principled algorithms that are guided by theory and compare their performance with our algorithm's.